 POSITIVE POTATO

-When PMS acquired the license for Positive Potato, the challenge was clear: create a recognisable brand to overshadow the flood of knock-offs.
+When PMS acquired the license for Positive Potato, the challenge was clear: create a recognisable brand that stood up to the flood of knock-offs being produced worldwide.
 My role was to take this viral handmade toy and transform it into a recognisable, retail-ready brand, one that buyers could trust and consumers would connect with.
 From day one, I drove the design vision, creating a holistic brand system that celebrated the product’s humble origins while elevating it for mass retail.

 BRAND CONCEPT

-Working with the creator, Bex, we kept the brand’s heart intact.
+We worked closely with creator, Bex, to ensure we stayed true to the brand’s essence.
 To honour that authenticity, I grounded the brand in rustic, handmade visuals.
 I researched market stalls, farm crates, and wholesale vegetable packaging, drawing inspiration from how produce is displayed and traded.
 This led to the core concept: a crate-style design, with a rustic logo and characterful typography that felt as if it had grown straight from a market stall.

 PACKAGING